PureAmaya/scholar_navis/crazy_functions/scholar_navis/doc/en-US/third-party-lisence.md

 ----------------------------

-In addition to gpt_academic, the following third-party projects are included (none of which have made any source code modifications):
+In addition to gpt_academic, the following third-party projects are included ( apart from gpt_academic, no source code modifications have been made):

 | Third-party Library or Tool                                                             | License            | Usage Strategy                                                                                                                                                                     |
 | --------------------------------------------------------------------------------------- | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |